neilhewitt/K8090-Managed-Client/README.md

 ## Mocking for development without the board ##

 If you're looking to develop code using the library but you don't have a K8090 available yet, you can still use the library by injecting a mock.
-Use the alternate ***RelayCard*** constructor:
+Include the _K8009.ManagedClient.Mocks_ assembly and create a mock relay card:

-    RelayCard card = new RelayCard("COM4", new MockSerialPortStream());
+    MockRelayCard card = new MockRelayCard("COM4");

-(You'll need to include _K8090.ManagedClient.Mocks_)

-The ***MockSerialPortStream*** class implements *ISerialPortStream* and behaves as if it were a real serial port connected to a real K8090 board.
+The ***MockSerialPortStream*** used in the ***MockRelayCard*** implements *ISerialPortStream* and behaves as if it were a real serial port connected to a real K8090 board.
 You can use the APIs of ***RelayCard*** and get the same results, in most cases, as you would with the actual hardware.

-If you keep a reference to the _**MockSerialPortStream**_ object (as the concrete type), you can call *PressButton(int buttonIndex, TimeSpan holdFor)* to simulate pressing one of the buttons on the board for a time span, and this will generate the correct actions and events as if the hardware button was pressed.
+With the ***MockRelayCard***, you can call *SimulateButtonPress(int buttonIndex, TimeSpan holdFor)* to simulate pressing one of the buttons on the board for a time span, and this will generate the correct actions and events as if the hardware button was pressed.

 ## Client API ##